grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-data/10-SharedArray.md

 Supported operations include:
 1. getting the number of elements with `length`
-2. getting an element by it's index using the normal syntax `array[index]`
+2. getting an element by its index using the normal syntax `array[index]`
 3. using `for-of` loops

 Which means that for the most part if you currently have an array data structure that you want to